markpbaggett/utk_iiif_recipes/docs/source/other/requiredStatement.rst

-.. _Rights Information in requiredStatement
+.. _Rights Information in requiredStatement:

 Rights Information in requiredStatement
 =======================================